Meme-Supplier/PYShell/README.md

 # How to install using commands:

 ## Here's everything in one line for your convenience:
-`cd ~/ && git clone https://github.com/Meme-Supplier/CSHELL.git && cd CSHELL && chmod +x installer.sh && ./installer.sh`
+`cd ~/ && git clone https://github.com/Meme-Supplier/CSHELL.git && cd CSHELL && chmod +x installer.sh && ./installer.sh && cd ~/`

 ### 1. Navigate to the home directory **(Optional)**
 `cd ~/`